thisYogesh/DnyanaEx/README.md

 # Dnyana
-Dnyana is another javaScript framework.
+Dnyana is a javaScript framework.